Court Line Flight 95: Accident

-The Aztec then entered the active runway.
+The Aztec then entered the active runway, in order to backtrack along the runway to the opposite end.
 The passenger on board the Aztec, who was also a pilot himself, queried the pilot via the intercom as to whether or not the aircraft had been cleared to enter the runway.
 He did not receive an answer, and by this time the aircraft had entered the runway.
 At this point, the One-Eleven had reached a speed of 100 kn during its take-off run.
 The first officer was flying the aircraft.
 The captain, seeing the Aztec enter the runway from the left and realising it was not going to stop, took control of the aircraft.
 He fully opened both throttles and steered the aircraft to the right whilst attempting to lift the port wing over the Aztec.
 The passenger in the Aztec saw the One-Eleven approaching and ducked before the collision occurred, but was unable to warn the pilot of the impending collision.

 The port wing of the One-Eleven sliced through the cabin of the Aztec, killing the pilot instantly and injuring the passenger.
 The Aztec lost the top of the cabin and its propellers were damaged, while the outer 6 m of the One-Eleven's port wing was substantially damaged, resulting in fuel leaking from the tank contained therein.
 Use of full reverse thrust and maximum braking enabled the take-off to be successfully aborted within the remaining runway length, with the damaged One-Eleven stopping 750 m beyond the point of collision.

 As there was a risk of fire from the leaking fuel, the commander ordered an emergency evacuation of the aircraft.
 Although the rear doors opened as intended and the evacuation slides deployed, both forward doors required considerable force to open them before all on board could evacuate the aircraft.
 No injuries were sustained in the evacuation.
 The investigation subsequently was able to replicate the difficulty in opening both forward doors on the One-Eleven.
 It was discovered that inadequate guidance from the manufacturer of the escape slides meant that they were incorrectly stowed.
 One door had an incorrect part fitted.
 A warning was issued to all One-Eleven operators and the relevant aviation authorities concerning this issue.